Mobile Numeric Keypad Problem In C++ - C++ Programming Tutorial

 Explanation:

-The keypad is taken to be a graph, which includes digit nodes and valid moves (edges) between adjacent keys.
-This approach uses recursion with backtracking to generate all possible digit sequences for the given graph.
+The keypad is considered as a graph, comprising of nodes representing digits and edges representing valid moves between neighboring keys.
+This technique involves utilizing recursion combined with backtracking to produce all feasible sequences of digits within the specified graph.

 Key Components: